1. London Zoo

 London Zoo, occupying the north-east corner of Regent’s Park, is the world’s oldest scientific zoo and is home to over 750 species.

-Opened in 1828, the Zoo now occupies 36 acres, with the most popular enclosures including the Reptile House, Meet the Monkeys, Animal Adventure and the Snowdon Aviary.
+Opened in 1828, the Zoo now occupies 36 acres, with the most popular enclosures including the Reptile House, Land of the lions, Tiger Territory, Meet the Monkeys, Animal Adventure and the Snowdon Aviary.

 Land of the Lions